ligato/cn-infra/docs/tutorials/02_plugin-deps.md

 Your control plane agent will typically consist of one or more plugins that contain the application logic and a bunch of Ligato plugins that will provide services to your application plugins, such as KV- Data Store adapters, message bus adapters, loggers or health monitors.
+This tutorial shows how to add plugin dependencies to your plugins.

-In this tutorial we will learn how to add plugin dependencies to our plugins.
+The Ligato infrastructure uses the **dependency injection** design pattern to manage plugin dependencies.
+In other words, dependencies on other plugins are injected into your plugin when it's initialized.
+You should dependency injection to manage other non-plugin dependencies as well - it is critical for creation of mocks in unit tests.
+Without dependency injection it is almost impossible to achieve good unit test coverage.

-The infra package contains `PluginDeps` struct for easy embedding into plugins which provides essentials for plugins: plugin name, logging and config.
+The 'github.com/ligato/cn-infra/infra` package contains the `PluginDeps` struct for easy embedding into plugins which provides essentials for plugins: plugin name, logging and config.

 It is defined as: